Battle of Edington: Consequences

-In 885 Asser reports that the Viking army that had settled in East Anglia had broken in a most insolent manner the peace they had established with Alfred, although Guthrum is not mentioned.
+In 885 Asser reports that the Viking army that had settled in East Anglia had broken in a 'most insolent manner' the peace they had established with Alfred, although Guthrum is not mentioned.
 Guthrum reigned as king in East Anglia until his death in 890, and although this period was not always peaceful he was not considered a threat.

-In 886, the Treaty of Alfred and Guthrum defined the boundaries of their two kingdoms.
+Sometime after Wedmore and before Guthrum's death, a treaty was agreed that set out the lasting peace terms between the two kings.
+It is known as the Treaty of Alfred and Guthrum and defines the boundaries of their two kingdoms.
 The kingdom of Mercia was divided up, with part going to Alfred's Wessex and the other part to Guthrum's East Anglia.
 The agreement also defined the social classes of Danish East Anglia and their equivalents in Wessex.
 It tried to provide a framework that would minimise conflict and regulate commerce between the two peoples.
 It is not clear how seriously Guthrum took his conversion to Christianity, but he was the first of the Danish rulers of the English kingdoms to mint coins on the Alfredian model, under his baptismal name of Athelstan.
 By the end of the 9th century, all of the Anglo-Danish rulers were minting coins too.
 By the 10th century, the Anglo-Saxon model of kingship seems to have been universally adopted by the Anglo-Danish leadership.

 After the defeat of Guthrum at the Battle of Edington, Alfred's reforms to military obligations in Wessex made it increasingly difficult for the Vikings to raid successfully.
-By 896 the Vikings gave up with some going to East Anglia and others going to Northumbria.
+By 896 the Vikings had given up, with some going to East Anglia and others to Northumbria.
 It was under Alfred that the Viking threat was contained.
 However, the system of military reforms and the Burghal Hidage introduced by Edward the Elder enabled Alfred's successors to retake control of the lands occupied in the North of England by the Danes.